Click here to listen to a reading of this blog:

-Contrary to popular belief, thyroid conditions are not always as easy to treat as “Just take a pill everyday and you’ll be fine”.
-We’re also not “just being lazy”.
+Contrary to popular belief, thyroid conditions are not always as easy to treat.
+Many of us are so frustrated to hear “Just take this pill everyday and you’ll be fine”.
+We’re not fine.

-Many people with thyroid conditions (and I focus mainly on hypothyroidism and Hashimoto’s as these are what I live with too and advocate for) do not get the treatment or testing they need in order to feel better.
+Many people with thyroid conditions (and I focus mainly on hypothyroidism and Hashimoto’s, as these are what I live with too and advocate for personally) do not get the treatment or testing they need in order to feel better.

 This means that they live day-to-day with ongoing symptoms and complaints affecting their quality of life and mental health and wellbeing.

 I’ve also heard from countless people who became suicidal or had family members who tragically acted on these feelings due to an undiagnosed or inadequately treated thyroid condition.

 So it’s no surprise that we have a lot of progress to make in how people with thyroid disease are treated.

 - The World Health Organization estimates that 750 million people in the world have some form of thyroid disease

 - Which includes 1 in 20 people in the UK, says the British Thyroid Foundation